MaGadev69/ethkipu_SimpleSwap/README.md

 The contract has been successfully verified on the Sepolia testnet.
 You can view the transaction details using the links provided above to confirm the deployment and functionality.

 ---

-*Project developed and tested on Ethereum Sepolia testnet*